 International Application Instructions

-CCM's admissions process begins on August 1 (for undergraduate applicants) or September 6 (for graduate applicants) for entrance in the following year's fall semester.
-Applicants are encouraged to submit their pre-screening materials by November 15, but all application materials and pre-screening submissions must be received by December 1 (admissions application) and December 3 (pre-screening).
+CCM's admissions process begins on August 1 for both undergraduate and graduate applicants for entrance into the following year's fall semester.
+Applicants must apply and submit all application materials by December 1 and pre-screening materials are due by December 3.
 Applications completed later than the dates above may not receive admission or scholarship consideration.

 Please submit transcripts or marks sheets that show each of the four years of study prior to graduation from high school as well as any college transcripts (if applicable).
 If your high school course was completed in three years, please submit the final year of study in middle school.
 All transcripts must be sent to the University of Cincinnati directly – we do not accept transcripts emailed or mailed by the applicant themselves.